anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   }
 }
 ~~~~
-{: #per title='Representation of pledge-enrollment-request' artwork-align="left"}
+{: #per title='Representation of PER' artwork-align="left"}

-With the collected pledge-voucher-request object and the pledge-enrollment-request object, the registrar-agent starts the interaction with the domain registrar.
+With the collected PVR object and the PER object, the registrar-agent starts the interaction with the domain registrar.

 As the registrar-agent is intended to facilitate communication between the pledge and the domain registrar, a collection of requests from more than one pledge is possible, allowing a bulk bootstrapping of multiple pledges using the same connection between the registrar-agent and the domain registrar.